globulario/Globular/README.md

 * Securable: The TLS variable defines if the service must use a secure network or not.

-By using Globular you will be able to manage your microservices and make it avaible to your web-application.
+By using Globular you will be able to manage your microservices and make them avaible to your web-applications.

 Click [here](https://www.globular.io) and learn more about globular!